orenlab/pytmbot/docs/auth_control.md

-# Access Control for pyTMBot 🚪🔐
+# 📜 Access Control for pyTMBot 🚪🔐

-## Overview
+## 🔍 Overview

 The access control mechanism in **pyTMBot** ensures that only authorized users can access certain functionalities.
 This process involves several key steps, including user identification, authentication, and authorization.

-Below is a detailed description of the access control workflow.
+## 🔧 Session management

+In the latest updates, several improvements were implemented to enhance security and
+reliability:

+1. **Automatic Session Cleanup**:
+    - The `clear_expired_sessions` method is now called during each initialization of the `SessionManager` instance.
+      This ensures that expired sessions are regularly cleared, enhancing security by removing stale data.

+2. **Improved Safety Checks**:
+    - Methods that manipulate user data now include comprehensive checks to ensure data integrity and prevent errors.

-## Workflow Diagram
+## 📊 Workflow Diagram

 ```mermaid
 graph TD